kenjis/ci-phpunit-test/README.md

 }
 ~~~

-When you remove `exit()`, if there are code after it (maybe in your controllers), it will run.
+When you skip `exit()`, if there are code after it (maybe in your controllers), it will run.
 You should make sure no code runs.

 ### Get new CodeIgniter object